benetche/ticket-mart/README.md

 ## 1. Requirements:

-- The system must have 3 types of users: Clients, Event Administrators (Sellers) and Super Admins.
+- The system must have 2 types of users: Clients, Event Administrators (Sellers).

-- Super Admins are responsible for registering/managing super admins, event administrators, customers, and events.
-The application already comes with a super admin account admin with password admin.

 - Event Administrators are responsible for registering events and managing events created by them.

 - Customers are users who access the system to buy event tickets.

-- The super admin record includes, at least: name, id, phone, email.

 - Each event admin record includes, at least: name, id, phone, email, address, CPF/CNPJ, banking info and photo.